Clothing Consignment Software

 Receipts can be printed at POS but consignment stores routinely have 'no-return policies' so as a rule receipt printers are an unnecessary expense.
 Additionally a good software program will include a built-in receipt that prints on plain paper when a receipt is requested.

-Cash drawers are a box with a tray and a lock for storing valuables like cash, checks, etc. They ordinarily connect to the receipt printer and pop open when a receipt is printed.
+Cash drawers are a box with a tray and a lock for storing valuables like cash, checks, etc. They ordinarily connect to the receipt printer and opens when the receipt is prints.
 When a receipt printer is not present, the drawer can connect directly to the computer with a replacement adapter allowing the draw to be opened with a key press or when cash and check payments are processed.

 Barcode scanners are plug-and-play input devices like keyboards.
 All scanners appear to be compatible with consignment software.
 A way to test a scanner is to open Notepad, leave the cursor in Notepad and scan a code.
 The bar-code number should appear.

-Labels and tags can be printed on sheets using a standard black/white ink printer or they can be printed from rolls of thermal labels using a thermal label printer.
+Labels and tags can be printed on sheets using any ink printer or they can be printed from rolls of thermal labels using a label printer.

 Lastly it's simply not advisable to purchase used printers.
 People are putting them up for sale for a reason - often because they are older, wearing out and failing.
 Too often stores on budgets cut this corner by purchasing used merchandise then spend the savings on an IT person battling with printer issues.